 You will find this campground less than five kilometers south of downtown.
 Described as a "hidden gem" by campers, it is easy to understand why.
 Williamson Lake Campground offers nature outside your tent or RV in a lakefront setting with all the convenience of being close to Revelstoke.

-It backs onto Revelstoke Mountain Resort - a popular attraction with a gondola lift into the alpine and its thrilling Mountain Pipe Coaster ride.
+It backs onto Revelstoke Mountain Resort—one of Revelstoke's most popular attractions with a gondola lift into the alpine and its thrilling Pipe Mountain Coaster ride, which can zoom you between glades at up to 42 kilometers per hour.
 Such features make camping here ideal for many families, couples, and individuals.

 The campground has 44 reservable campsites that provide services to satisfy all types of campers.
 Some sites offer full-service with 30-amp power, water, and septic, while others only have power and water hookups.
 Larger pull-through sites accommodate rigs up to 12 meters in length.
 The campground also has space for tenters and RVers who do not need any services.

-A geodesic glamping dome is available for travelers who are seeking overnight accommodation in a park-like setting.
 Each campsite has its own picnic table and fire ring.
 All campers have access to restroom facilities with flush toilets and hot showers.
-A laundromat and sani-dump station are also on the property.
+A laundromat and Sani-dump station are also on the property.